The Squab Farm

-The Squab Farm was a musical comedy about the film industry staged on Broadway in 1918.
+The Squab Farm was a comedic play about the film industry staged on Broadway in 1918.
 It was written by Fanny Hatton and Frederic Hatton, and staged at the Bijou Theatre on Broadway.
 It starred several former film directors as well as actress Alma Tell and a 16-year-old Tallulah Bankhead in her first stage role.
 She was reportedly chastised for whistling in the communal dressing room, unknowingly breaking one of the theater's oldest superstitions and fellow actress Julia Bruns took pity on her and invited to share her dressing room.
 George Foster Platt directed.